MrsRina/Turok-Framework/README.md

 # Turok-Framework
 Wrapper with utils to help modding in Minecraft forge 1.12.2.
-It is called `framework` but it not one, this is a wrapper.
+It is called `framework` but it is not one, this is a wrapper.

 # Render
 - To initialise OpenGL helper follow the steps: